pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

-# Just use curl (or how to lose 2 days configuring a timeout)
+# Just use curl (or how hard can it be to make HTTP requests?)

 Recently we've needed to do a lot of HTTP requests to weird APIs.
 One endpoint in particular is basically the wild west of HTTP - High,